ultimate-research/ssbh_lib/ssbh_exporting.md

 Anything marked as `#code` represents source code that should be generated or written manually.
 Lines not marked `#code` can be computed at design time using a template or macro functionality.

-Empty strings are represented as 4 bytes of 0 or 0x00000000 due to string data being 4 byte aligned.
+Empty or NULL arrays have an offset and size of 0.
+Empty strings are represented as 4 bytes of 0 or 0x00000000 due to string data typically being 4 byte aligned.
+Some strings are 8 byte aligned.

 ```python
 # The absolute offset of the next data location.